Iūdex 1.0 supported only an HTTPClient internal redirect mode,

 Starting with the initial order:

-A 302 status is returned from the ContentFetcher
+A 302 status is returned from the ContentFetcher.
+The

 (configurable, 0.5 default), representing the value of work conducted